-Page Reviewed / Updated - October 07, 2020
+Page Reviewed / Updated - February 18, 2021

-Arizona’s Self Directed Attendant Care (SDAC) program is less of a program and more of an option for directing care services for those receiving services via Arizona’s Long Term Care System (ALTCS).
-This option is based on the Cash and Counseling model.
-It allows participants flexibility to decide which services best meet their needs.
-It also allows participants to hire, train, manage, and even fire, their own personal care provider, who is sometimes also called an Attendant Care Worker (ACW).
-Program framers intended to allow elderly and disabled Arizona residents to remain living at home instead of residing in nursing facilities or assisted living residences.
+Arizona’s Self Directed Attendant Care (SDAC) program is less of a program and more of an option for directing care services via Arizona’s Long Term Care System (ALTCS).
+This option is based on the Cash and Counseling model and allows participants flexibility to decide which services best meet their needs.
+It also allows participants to hire, train, manage, and even fire, their own personal care provider, who is sometimes called a direct care worker (DCW) or attendant care worker (ACW).
+Unfortunately, this option is not available for elderly and disabled Arizona residents who reside in assisted living facilities or nursing home residences.

 Elderly and disabled Arizona residents that are qualified for Medicaid via Arizona’s Long Term Care System can benefit from this program.
 Individuals must require a nursing home level of care and be willing and able to receive that care at home.

 Persons whose income and / or assets are greater than these limits might still qualify for Medicaid.
-For instance, one over the income limit might establish a Miller Trust.
-And one over the asset limit might “spend down” assets on ones that are considered exempt (not counted) by Medicaid.
+For instance, one over the income limit might establish a Miller Trust, while one over the asset limit might “spend down” assets on ones that are considered exempt (not counted) by Medicaid.
 Those who find themselves over the limit(s) should consider contacting a Medicaid planning expert to determine if they can qualify.

-As mentioned before, another option AZ residents should investigate is Agency With Choice.
+Another option AZ residents should investigate is Agency With Choice.
 This similar program also allows for consumer direction of services and has no waiting lists for services.